Last updated on September 6th, 2024 at 01:12 pm

 One of the most famous attractions in Corfu, located south of the town on the peninsula next to the airport, is named after a French cannon battery type that is left there.

-From Kanoni there is a fantastic view of Mouse Island and the Monastery of Panagia Vlahernas next to it, also to the airport on the side and Perama and Benitses towards.
+From Kanoni there is a fantastic view of Mouse Island and the Monastery of Panagia Vlahernas next to it, also as the airport on the side and Perama and Benitses towards.

 It is located 2 km north of Benitses and was blown up during World War 2 as the German troops needed to get their tanks through the low arch.